sagarlimbu0/OCO2-OCO3/README.md

 #### 1.b.
 Getting Data Access via APIs
 - (Ctrl+click) [earthdataAPI](https://www.earthdata.nasa.gov/engage/open-data-services-and-software/api#edsc)
+- In this example, we have used OpenDAP tool (client/server software)
-- Eg: using `pydap` to get access the OCO2 datasets using credentials [using openDap](https://github.com/sagarlimbu0/OCO2-OCO3/tree/main/Data_Visualization_OCO2_OCO3)
+-  Eg: with python's `pydap` we can request to get access the OCO2 datasets using credentials from EarthData login:
+[using openDap](https://github.com/sagarlimbu0/OCO2-OCO3/tree/main/Data_Visualization_OCO2_OCO3)

 ### 2.a.
 Libraries to READ datasets